Aircalin: Current fleet

-The Aircalin fleet comprises the following aircraft :
+As of August 2025, Aircalin operates an all-Airbus fleet consisting of the following aircraft:

 Former fleet

 Aircalin has previously operated the following aircraft:

 Frequent-flyer program

 Aircalin participates in Flying Blue, the frequent-flyer program of Air France–KLM.
 The airline originally joined as a partner of Air France's Fréquence Plus program in 1997, before it was later succeeded by and integrated into KLM's Flying Blue program in 2003.